BradHutchings/Mmojo-Server-v1/docs/NEW-13-Install-Dependencies.md

 **The new documentation is under construction.
 Don't bookmark it or any pages in it yet.
 Links will change.**

 ---
+### About this Step
+Install system package updates, then install packages we will need for our build system.

+---
 ### Install Package Updates
 First, let's install any package updates.
 ```